a7ul/blog/src/pages/graphql-auth/index.md

 ### Permissions

-Permissions are identifiers assigned to different groups of data in your application.
-We would assign permissions to each field in the GraphQL schema to mark its access requirements.
-The idea is to use an **@auth** GraphQL schema directive to annotate permissions for each field (We will look at **@auth**'s implementation in a bit).
+Permissions are identifiers assigned to different **groups of data** in your application.
+For example, all fields of a Invoice type can have the permission **invoice:read** to denote that a user should have read permission for invoices to access these fields in the schema.

+The idea is to use an **@auth schema directive** to annotate permissions for each field in the GraphQL schema itself.
+(We will look at schema directive and @auth's implementation in detail in a bit).

-For example, consider a GraphQL schema with the following **@auth** anotations:
+For example, consider a GraphQL schema with the following @auth anotations:

 ```graphql
 directive @auth(permissions: [String!]) on FIELD_DEFINITION